BenjaminT17/SBSP-With-Trip-Elimination-ChoiceSetGeneration/README.md

 * **avgUnlinkedPathTimeMinutes**:
   * Average unlinked trip time in minutes (i.e. average in-vehicle time of one trip component and transfer time).
 Used to calculated preferred time of departure (PDT) from surveyed time if surveyed route isn' the first.

-NOTE: All input varaibles that need user-input assignment are at the beginning of the script except for the last three.
+NOTE: All input variables that need user-input assignment are at the beginning of the script except for the last three.

 | OBS Header Variable Needing Assignment    |  Example String to Input     |
 |:------------------------------------------|:----------------------------:|